Density-dependent incompressible Navier--Stokes equations in critical tent spaces

-In the present paper, we will take a step toward resolving this issue by considering $u_0$ in a new (in this context) regularity space $U_\alpha$ whose definition is inspired by that of $\BMO.$ This space is critical and is equal to $\BMO$ when $\alpha=-1$ (see the definition of $U_\alpha$ at the beginning of the Section \ref{s:pre}).
-As for the initial density $\rho_0,$ it is not required to be smooth: it just has to be sufficiently close to $1$ in the uniform metric. \medbreak It is now time to state the main result of this paper: \begin{theorem} Assume that $n=2,3$ and let $\alpha\in(0,1)$.
-There exists a positive number $\varepsilon_0$ such that if the data $(\rho_0,u_0)$ (with divergence free $u_0$) satisfy
+In the present paper, we will take a step toward resolving this issue by considering $u_0$ in new critical regularity spaces whose definition is inspired by that of $\BMO.$ As for the initial density $\rho_0,$ it is not required to be smooth: it just has to be sufficiently close to $1$ in the uniform metric. \medbreak

-then there exist global-in-time distributional solutions $(\rho,u,P)$ to the system~\eqref{inhom} with $u$ in the tent-type space $E_\alpha$ (see our definition~\ref{def:E} below) and $\rho$ such that \end{theorem} \begin{rem} Although the formal estimates leading to this statement are independent of the space dimension, we here focus on the physical cases $n=2$ and $n=3$ for simplicity.
-This will come into play only when constructing the solutions.\end{rem} \begin{rem} The fact that $u_0$ belongs to $U_\alpha$ does not guarantee that $\nabla u$ belongs to $L^1_{loc}(\R_+;L^\infty).$ Due to the partially hyperbolic nature of \eqref{inhom}, this makes the uniqueness issue totally unclear.
-A maybe more affordable question is that of the uniqueness in the case where the initial density has some smoothness (see the work by B. Haspot in \cite{Haspot} for a related question in a different functional framework). \end{rem}